Beginner Guide

 • Device level — iOS Screen Time, Android Family Link, Windows Family Safety

-• Router level — Many routers offer content filtering and time restrictions
+• Router level — Many routers offer content filtering and time restrictions that apply to every device on your network

 • DNS filtering — Services like CleanBrowsing or OpenDNS Family Shield block inappropriate content network-wide